Nastia Liukin Flaunts Her Long Legs In An Ombre Swimsuit

 However, the real focus of Nastia’s photo was her long, slender legs.
 Her bathing suit had high-cut leg openings, and this design element created the illusion that her legs were even longer.

 Nastia had her toes pointed, which made her engage her toned calf muscles.
-She was posing with her right knee bent slightly bend and up, while her left leg was extended out and turned inwards.
+She was posing with her right knee slightly bent and up, while her left leg was extended out and turned inwards.

 Nastia accessorized her stylish swimsuit with a pair of gold hoop earrings and an array of gold chain necklaces.
-The Olympic champion was wearing her chin-length blond hair with a deep side part, and it was styled in soft beachy waves.
+The Olympic champion was wearing her chin-length blond hair down with a deep side part, and it was styled in soft beachy waves.

 Nastia’s beauty look included a nude lip and a smokey eye in an earthy color palette.
 Her flawless tan skin had an all-over glow.

-Nastia was posing on a black sand beach.
+Nastia was posing on a glittering black sand beach.
 She was leaning against a large shiny boulder in front of a wall of dark volcanic rock.
 She was turning to look at the camera, and she had a sultry look on her face.
+Her bright bathing suit really popped against her dark backdrop.

 In the caption of her post, Nastia revealed that she was feeling a bit nostalgic for her traveling days, particularly the time she spent in Hawaii.
-According to her geotag, her photo was taken at the Wai’anapanapa Black Sand Beach.
+According to her geotag, her photo was taken at Wai’anapanapa State Park’s black sand beach.

 As of this writing, Nastia’s photo has been liked over 13,000 times.